sarog/openremote-sf/Manager/Beehive/readme.txt

 	file (see comments inside this file for details):
     a) set "jdbc.username" parameter value to username to MySQL (for example: scott)
     b) set "jdbc.password" parameter value to password to MySQL (for example: tiger)
+    c) set "scrap.dir" parameter value to the folder where the scrapped files from lirc.org are saved
+    d) set "workCopy.dir" parameter value to the folder which is the workcopy of the svn repository of lirc files
+    d) set "svn.dir" parameter value to the folder where stores the svn repository of lirc files
+    e) set "icons.dir" parameter value to where the icons folder is

 2) run "ant war" to get the war file in "%PROJECT_ROOT%/output" directory.